juce-framework/JUCE/README.md

 We've made modifications to the Projucer to enable it to work with the ARA 2.0 SDK.
 These modifications allow building VST3 and AudioUnit plugins that can be loaded as ARA plugins by a compatible host.

-To create an ARA plugin, clone the [ARA branch](https://github.com/Celemony/JUCE_ARA/tree/ARA) of this repository and build the [Projucer](https://github.com/Celemony/JUCE_ARA/tree/ARA/extras/Projucer)(projects for Visual Studio and Xcode exist within the repository.)
+To create an ARA plugin, clone the develop branch of Celemony's [JUCE fork](https://github.com/Celemony/JUCE_ARA/tree/develop) build the [Projucer](https://github.com/Celemony/JUCE_ARA/tree/develop/extras/Projucer)(projects for Visual Studio and Xcode are checked in to the repository.)

 Once you have the ARA version of the Projucer built you can use it to specify your global ARA path like so: